-- 1. Within sixty (60) calendar days after receiving an administratively complete application, the District will schedule a hearing on the application.
-The hearing will be set for a date that is not more than 35 calendar days after the date it is placed on the hearings schedule.
-[Amended June 12, 2012] [Amended May 12, 2020] - 2.
-The District shall give notice of the hearing on the application as prescribed by this Rule, stating: - a. the name and address of the applicant; - b. the date the application was filed; - c. the location of the well from which the groundwater to be transported is produced or to be produced; - d. the proposed use of the transported groundwater; - e. the time and place of the hearing; and - f. any additional information identified by the District during the permitting process as reasonably beneficial and useful for public notice. - 3.
-At the time and place stated in the notice, the District shall hold a hearing on the application in accordance with the provisions of Section 14; provided the Board may continue any such hearing from time to time on a timely request being made by the general manager, the applicant or any person having party status.
-[Amended April 8, 2008] - 4.
+Within sixty (60) calendar days after receiving an administratively complete application, the District will schedule a hearing on the application in accordance with Section 14.2 of these Rules.
+The hearing will be set for a date that is not more than thirty-five (35) calendar days after the date it is placed on the hearings schedule.
+[Amended June 12, 2012] [Amended May 12, 2020][Amended April 11, 2023]

+2. The District shall draft and ensure that notice of the hearing is given on the application as prescribed by this Rule, stating: [Amended April 11, 2023]

+- a. the name and address of the applicant; - b. the date the application was filed; - c. the location of the well from which the groundwater to be transported is produced or to be produced; - d. the proposed use of the transported groundwater; - e. the time and place of the hearing; and - f. any additional information identified by the District during the permitting process as reasonably beneficial and useful for public notice. - 3.
+At the time and place stated in the notice, the District shall hold a hearing on the application in accordance with the provisions of Rule 14, [Amended April 8, 2008] [Amended April 11, 2023] - 4.
 On approval of an application, the District shall issue a permit to the applicant.
 The applicant's right to transport groundwater shall be limited to the terms of the permit and subject to all applicable terms, provisions and conditions of these rules.
 [Amended June 12, 2012]